osg-htc/user-documentation/documentation/support_and_training/ap20-21-migration-fall2025.md

 📅 Data in `/migration` will remain available **until May 2026**, but we recommend moving important data as soon as possible.

-#### Test-Driving Your New AP41 Account
+### Update data paths

-We encourage you to take your new AP41 account for a spin during the migration period!
-This is a great time to confirm that your workflows submit and run as expected in the new environment.
+Your `/ospool` directories have changed.

-Please keep these early submissions limited to small, lightweight test jobs, since services and data paths are still coming online.
-Data availability may be intermittent through December 22nd, so hold off on production-scale work until everything is fully stabilized.
+* Your new `/home` $HOME path will be in the same path (`/home/<user.name>/`)

-Your testing now helps us ensure a smoother experience once the migration is complete.
-Thank you for trying it out!
+* Your `/ospool/` $DATA path is now `/ospool/ap41/data/<user.name>/`

-#### Log in to your new OSPool account portal (registry.cilogon.org)
+### Log in to your new OSPool account portal (registry.cilogon.org)

-As part of the migration to the AP41 access points, you have access to a new identity/account management portal within the OSPool ecosystem.
+As part of the migration to the AP41 and AP43 access points, you have access to a new identity/account management portal within the OSPool ecosystem.
 You can review and manage your identity/account through the OSPool Account Portal at [registry.cilogon.org](https://registry.cilogon.org/registry/co_dashboards/dashboard/co:7).

 When you log in with your campus credentials, you’ll be able to: